WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

     foo = Variable.get("foo")
     bar = Variable.get("bar", deserialize_json=True)

+### Branching

+If you need to setup a workflow that goes down a certain path based on an arbitrary condition (e.g. if something happened on an upstream task), then use __branching__.

 ### SubDAGs

-__SubDAGs__ are used for repeating patterns.
+__SubDAGs__ are used for __repeating patterns__.
 Defining a function that returns a DAG object is a nice design pattern when using Airflow.
 Airflow uses the __stage-check-exchange__ pattern when loading data.
 Data is staged in a temporary table, after which data quality checks are performed against that table.
 Once all the checks pass, the partition is moved into the production table.